Shooting the Aura of the Australian Outback

 The third part in the series is based on flying in and flying out and high vis uniforms and stuff.
 It’s still very open-ended but will hopefully be ready next year.

-Domestic Connecting is opening at Tristian Koenig in Collingwood, New Zealand, on Wednesday, August 19.
+Domestic Connecting is opening at Tristian Koenig in Collingwood on Wednesday, August 19.

 Tim was interviewed by Ben Thomson.
 Follow him on Instagram.